wolfgangasdf/iqp-book/3d-schroedinger.md

 ---
 name: h-wavefunctions
 ---
 Picture of hydrogen wavefunctions, credits to [Qijing Zheng](http://staff.ustc.edu.cn/~zqj/posts/Hydrogen-Wavefunction/).
-Note that $\ell=l$ here.
 ```

-We see that $n$ determines the number of radial nodes which is $n-1$ for $\ell=0$.
-We also see a rich angular structure, which is key for the directionality of chemical bonds and the formation of molecules.
+We see that the quantum number $n$ determines the number of radial nodes which is $n-1$ for $\ell=0$.
+For $\ell > 0$, there appears a rich angular structure, which is key for the directionality of chemical bonds and the formation of molecules.

 <!-- For exercises: Griffiths problems 4.4, 4.7, 4.9, 4.11 -->